vetschn/eclabfiles/README.md

 }
 ```

-The metadata processed from `.mpr` only contains the raw file header.
+The `meta` processed from `.mpr` only contains the raw file header.
 ```python
 {
     "raw": str